FBowditch/Stats-Project-/README.md

  ## Conclusion & Going Forward
  - We accepted both null hypothesis.
 With an alpha level of .05 we are 95% confident that there is no significant difference between the forecast for a particular day in Brooklyn and the number of arrests for that day during the time period examined.
 As well, there is no significant difference between the forecast for a particular day in Brooklyn and the number of arrests by gender.
  - Some crimes may not have occured on the day of the arrest.
-Therefore, moving forward, it would be interesting to look specifically at crimes commited on a particular day and the weather forecast for that day.
+Therefore, moving forward, it would be interesting to look specifically at crimes commited on a particular day and the weather forecast for that day
+ -If we categorize arrests into violent and non violent crimes, is there a trend related to weather and violent crimes?
+-What effect does the daily temperature have on the number of arrests?